PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Keep in mind that although you might have some life insurance coverage through your employer, it usually isn’t enough to protect your loved ones fully.
 So instead of hoping that you won’t end up needing coverage or that you’ll be able to rely on your workplace coverage, buy a separate policy that gives you the coverage you need.
 You’ll sleep better at night knowing that your family is protected.

 If science has it right, this could end up adding years to your life!

 There are two main types of life insurance that you can buy: term life insurance and permanent life insurance.

-Term life insurance gives you coverage for a fixed number of years (usually, 10, 20, or 30).
+A term life insurance policy gives you coverage for a fixed number of years (usually, 10, 20, or 30).
 If you die during your policy term, your beneficiary will receive your death benefit.
-But if you die after your policy expires, your beneficiary won't get anything.
+But if you die after your policy expires, your beneficiary won’t get anything.

 In comparison, permanent life insurance covers you for the rest of your life.
 This means that your beneficiary will get your death benefit no matter when you end up dying.

 You might think that if you’re going to pay for life insurance, you should pay to protect your family for the rest of your life by choosing permanent life insurance, right?
 In reality, most people need coverage only during the years when they have dependents or debt that could affect their family financially (e.g., a mortgage or young kids).
 That’s why buying term insurance is usually the best bet for most Canadians.